FLAMEGPU/docs/flamegpu/api.rst

 The function is declared using the `extern` keyword which allows it to be linked to by externally compiled code such as a visualisation or custom simulation loop.

 ..
 TODO get for env constants
 ..
-TOD get and set for array constants
+TODO get and set for array constants